OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.rpc.filter-log-cache-size` | int                                                                log filter system maximum number of cached blocks | `32`
 `execution.rpc.filter-timeout` | duration                                                                  log filter system maximum time filters stay active | `5m0s`
 `execution.rpc.gas-cap` | uint                                                                             cap on computation gas that can be used in eth_call/estimateGas (0=infinite) | `50000000`
+`execution.rpc.log-export-checkpoints` | string                                                            export log index checkpoints to file | None
+`execution.rpc.log-history` | uint                                                                         maximum number of blocks from head where a log search index is maintained | `9400000`
-`execution.rpc.max-recreate-state-depth` | int                                                             maximum depth for recreating state, measured in l2 gas (0=don't recreate state, -1=infinite, -2=use default value for archive or non-archive node (whichever is configured)) | `-2`
+`execution.rpc.log-no-history` | no log search index is maintained | None `execution.rpc.max-recreate-state-depth` | int                                                             maximum depth for recreating state, measured in l2 gas (0=don't recreate state, -1=infinite, -2=use default value for archive or non-archive node (whichever is configured)) | `-2`
+`execution.rpc.state-scheme` | string                                                                      state scheme used to store states and trie nodes on top | `hash`
 `execution.rpc.tx-allow-unprotected` | allow transactions that aren't EIP-155 replay protected to be submitted over the RPC | `true`
 `execution.rpc.tx-fee-cap` | float                                                                         cap on transaction fee (in ether) that can be sent via the RPC APIs (0 = no cap) | `1`
 `execution.secondary-forwarding-target` | strings                                                          secondary transaction forwarding target URL | None